aws-samples/aws-install-sap-with-jenkins-ansible/README.md

     3. Fill in your AWS account credentials and other required variables
     4. Trigger pipeline "Install HANA+PAS+ASCS"

+## Others

+This repo evolved and now is host to another solution for SAP automation.
+[Click here](https://github.com/aws-samples/automate-sap-hana-high-availability-test) to find out how to automate the High Availability (HA) testing for your SAP HANA landscape

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.